 The Corporation is involved in various claims and litigations as a regular part of its business.
-Its management and that of its subsidiaries believe that the outcome of these claims and litigations (which in several cases are covered by insurance, subject to applicable deductibles) should not have a material adverse effect on its business, financial position or results of operations.
+The Corporation believes that the outcome of these claims and litigations (which in several cases are covered by insurance, subject to applicable deductibles) should not have a material adverse effect on its business, financial position or results of operations.